Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** Focus

-**Duration:** Instant
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, make an Expertise attack against all enemies within range, applying one stack of blinded if you hit.
+FLUFF.
+When you use this aura, create the _aura of radiance_ tile effect in a 2 tile radius around you.
+When this tile effect is triggered by an enemy, make a Focus attack against them, applying one stack of blinded if you hit.

 ## Aura of Resolve